-- Spondylolisthesis, a condition in which one backbone has slipped forward over another backbone, resulting in pressure on the sciatic nerve
+- Spondylolisthesis, a condition in which one backbone has slipped forward or backward over another backbone, results in pressure on the sciatic nerve.

 - A pinched or stretched sciatic nerve

-- Piriformis syndrome, which causes the sciatic nerve to become trapped deep in the buttock by the piriformis muscle: The symptoms are the same as those of sciatica.
+- Piriformis syndrome causes the sciatic nerve to become trapped deep in the buttock by the piriformis muscle.
+The symptoms are the same as those of sciatica.

 - Sciatica can also be caused by other effects of aging, such as osteoarthritis and fractures due to osteoporosis.